canonical/ubuntu-boards-documentation/how-to/rpi-camera.rst

 .. caution::
-    We do not recommend connecting a camera module while the Raspberry Pi is running, and you may experience erratic behaviour or unintended reboots if you try it.
+    We do not recommend connecting a camera module while the Raspberry Pi is running, and you may experience erratic behavior or unintended reboots if you try it.
     Please plug the camera module while the Raspberry Pi is powered off.

 libcamera-apps